the-virtual-brain/tvb-inversion/README.md

 4. Train
 5. Compute posterior

+For step 2, the priors are defined using the **Prior** class by choosing the simulator parameter to infer and an interval to sample from:

+    prior = Prior('coupling.a', 1.5, 3.2)

+And then, the TVBInference object should be created by giving it the previously configured TVB simulator, a list of priors and a directory to store the results:

+    tvb_inference = TvbInference(sim=tvb_simulator,
+                                 priors=[prior],
+                                 output_dir=output_dir)

 The third step (priors sampling) can be executed with different backends, either locally or remotely to an HPC that supports the UNICORE API.